-Subsequent to December 31, 2021, the Company signed a commitment letter with a bank for a three-year \$55 million credit facility to fund real estate acquisitions, refinance certain investment properties, and other general corporate purposes.
-The facility is comprised of a \$35 million demand revolving term loan and a \$20 million non-revolving term loan.
-No amount has been drawn from the \$35 million demand revolving term loan as of the date of these consolidated financial statements and the non-revolving term loan of \$20 million was fully drawn by a single drawdown, on April 27, 2022.
+Subsequent to December 31, 2022, the Company entered into two credit facilities which provide up to \$90,000,000 to fund real estate acquisitions and other general corporate purposes.
 Interest is payable monthly based on the bank's prime lending rate plus an applicable margin, and stand-by fees apply to the demand revolving term loan.
 Security on the loan includes first priority charges and assignment of rents on certain investment properties.
-The Corporation must maintain certain covenants which include a total debt to assets ratio, a tangible net worth ratio, and loan to value ratio.
+The Company must maintain certain covenants which include a debt service coverage ratio, total debt to assets ratio, tangible net worth and loan to value ratio.